chrokh/toow-old/chapters/fields.md

 %In a program, data often needs to persist beyond the lifetime of a single method call, and needs to be accessible across different methods within a class.
 This is where fields come into play, as they allow us to store and manipulate data within the context of an object.

+Fields provide a mechanism for storing the state or data of an object.
+Without them, our objects would lack any kind of internal storage to hold their individual characteristics or properties.
+For instance, imagine trying to represent a `Car` without being able to store details such as its `Model`, `Color` or `Speed`.
+It would be like trying to describe a car without referring to any of its unique features!
+With fields, we can store these pieces of information directly within our objects, giving them the ability to represent complex entities with multiple characteristics.
+This makes our code more representative of the real world, and thereby more intuitive and easier to work with.

 We've said that objects bundle of state and behavior.
 Fields are used to hold state.
 They are variables that hold the data of the object and can be accessed and manipulated by the methods within and outside the class.
 In some languages, fields are called 'instance variables', which helps us understand that that they are variables that belong to an instance.